 - Pepper spray can be effective on individuals who are under the influence of alcohol or drugs, and may otherwise not feel pain.

 - Pepper sprays can be more effective than other personal safety devices, as your attacker can be instantly immobilized, as opposed to a personal loud alarm in a deserted, dark, lonely area, where help is not close.

-- The pepper spray is small enough to carry in your hand bag, pocket, or in your bedside table.
-Please see FAQ’s regarding legal reasons for carrying pepper spray.
+- The pepper spray is small enough to carry in your handbag, pocket, or on your bedside table.
+Please see FAQs regarding legal reasons for carrying pepper spray.

 - If you feel you are at risk of attack, such as women walking alone at night, or you’re an elderly citizen, pepper spray could be the best form of protection for you.

-- If you are attacked better to have a pepper spray than nothing at all.
+- If you are attacked better to have pepper spray than nothing at all.